akambi/speedwapp-vscode/README.md

 ## How to use the extension?

- - Create New Page with Speedwapp Website Builder - ctrl+shift+n or cmd+shift+n
+ - Create New Page with Speedwapp Website Builder - Ctrl+K N or Cmd+K N
- - Edit HTML with Speedwapp Website Builder - ctrl+shift+e or cmd+shift+e
+ - Edit HTML with Speedwapp Website Builder - Ctrl+Shift+V or Cmd+Shift+V

 ## FAQ